Matchless Silver Arrow

 The Matchless Silver Arrow was a motorcycle made by Matchless from late 1929 to 1933.
-It had a cast iron head monoblock side-valve, 400 cc, transverse 18° V-twin with chain drive, designed by racer Charlie Collier.
+It had a cast iron head monoblock side-valve, 400 cc, 18° V-twin with chain drive, designed by racer Charlie Collier.

 Description

 The narrow angle of the cylinder bank's V allowed the use of a one piece head, a practice used by Lancia in its early V4 automobile engines.
 The rear suspension was a cantilever design using two springs and friction dampers beneath the saddle, very similar to the 1928 Vincent HRD design.
 Linked brakes were used, as had appeared on the 1925 Rudge Four.
 The carburettor was an Amal type 4/014 (bottom petrol feed).

 The bike did not sell well and within the year led to the Bert Collier designed Matchless Silver Hawk.